B-AROL-O/FREISA/README.md

 * [ ] (2023-11-30 23:59 PDT) Final submissions due
 * [ ] (2023-12-21 09:00 PDT) Winners announced

+### Phase 1: Idea and Design

+* Submit your project proposal
+* Document your idea, design and proposed process
+* Get your proposal reviewed by our amazing judges
+* Shortlisted winners advance to Phase 2

 ## The Team

 Firstname | Lastname   | GitHub_ID                                    | Telegram_ID   | Blog